Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Central Limit Theorems for the Modified GUEs

-The condition $\Psi\in\F$ guarantees that the error term is converging to $0$ as $N\to\infty$.
-Actually, under the stronger assumption $\Psi\in\F'$, this term decays faster than any power of $N$ and it will be neglected in the sequel.
-Moreover the assumption that $f$ has compact support in conjunction with the condition $|k|<N^{1-\epsilon}$ implies that we can use the bulk asymptotic for the Hermite functions, equation (\ref{Hermite_asymptotic_bulk_2}).
+The condition $\Psi\in\F$ guarantees that, if $\epsilon < 1-\alpha$, the error term is converging to $0$ as $N\to\infty$.
+Actually, under the stronger assumption that $\Psi\in\F^*$, this term decays faster than any power of $N$ and it will be neglected in the following.
+Moreover the assumption that $f$ has compact support in conjunction with the condition $|k|<N^{1-\epsilon}$ implies that we can use the bulk asymptotic for the Hermite functions, formula (\ref{Hermite_asymptotic_bulk}).
+Namely for any $x\in \supp(f)$,